Table of Contents

-Cholesterol is part of the lipids family.
-They serve many functions in the body.
-Aside from cellular structure, it also plays a significant role in hormone production and lipid transport, among its many other functions.
-Cholesterol also plays a major part in the structure of lipoproteins, the primary transport mechanism of lipids in the plasma.
+Cholesterol is part of the lipids family, which serves many functions in the body.
+Aside from the cellular structure, it plays a significant role in hormone production and lipid transport.
+Cholesterol also plays a major part in the structure of lipoproteins, the primary lipid transport mechanism in the plasma.

-A lipoprotein is made up of 2 essential parts: its hydrophobic core and hydrophilic shell.
-This structure helps it to transport non-polar triglycerides and other lipids along a polar pathway created by the plasma, lymph and interstitial fluid.
-Its core is made up of cholesteryl esters and triglycerides, while the shell is composed of unesterified cholesterol, phospholipids and apoproteins.
+A lipoprotein has two essential parts: its hydrophobic core and a hydrophilic shell.
+This structure helps it to transport non-polar triglycerides and other lipids along a polar pathway created by the plasma, lymph, and interstitial fluid.
+Its core is made up of cholesteryl esters and triglycerides, while the shell is composed of unesterified cholesterol, phospholipids, and apoproteins.

-Lipoproteins are classified according to their densities which are dictated mostly by the amount of lipids contained in their core.
-Since lipids are known to be less dense than water (or protein), lipoproteins, which contain the most lipids in their core, are said to be low-density.
+Lipoproteins are classified according to their densities, which are dictated mostly by the number of lipids contained in their core.
+Since lipids are less dense than water (or protein), lipoproteins, which contain the most lipids in their core, are said to be low-density.

-Being the group with the most lipids, chylomicrons are said to be the largest among the cholesterols.
+Chylomicrons are said to be the largest among the cholesterol groups because they contain the most lipids.
 It stands out among the rest of the groups as the only one which carries exogenous or dietary fat from the gut.

 Very-Low-Density Lipoproteins (VLDL)

-Next to the chylomicrons in terms of size and density are VLDL.
-These lipoproteins carry triglycerides from the liver to the peripheries where it is hydrolysed into fatty acids and other forms of cholesterols.
-The former of these products are used for adipose storage or as fuel for muscles that use ketones for energy such as the heart and skeletal muscles.
+The VLDLs are next to the chylomicrons in terms of size and density.
+These lipoproteins carry triglycerides from the liver to the peripheries, where they are hydrolyzed into fatty acids and other forms of cholesterol.
+The former of these products are used for adipose storage or as fuel for muscles that use ketones for energy. such as the heart and skeletal muscles.

 Low-Density Lipoproteins (LDL)

-LDL is one of the lipoproteins produced when VLDL are deprived of their triglyceride content.
-They carry the majority of the cholesterol in the body.
+LDL is one of the lipoproteins produced when VLDLs are deprived of their triglyceride content.
+They carry most of the cholesterol in the body.
 Their degradation and excretion ultimately allow for bile acid formation to occur.
-They are known as the ‘bad cholesterol’.
+They are known as ‘bad cholesterol’.

 High-Density Lipoprotein (HDL)

-Like the rest of the lipoproteins, the shell of these so-called ‘good cholesterol’ is secreted by the liver.
+Like the rest of the lipoproteins, the liver secretes the shell of these so-called ‘good cholesterol.’
 However, the thing that sets this group apart is that it derives its hydrophobic contents from the triglycerides and cholesterols found lying around in the peripheries.
-It helps out in the eventual metabolism and excretion of this lipids.
+It helps with the eventual metabolism and excretion of these lipids.

 Metabolism of Cholesterol

-We derive almost half of our cholesterol source from our diet; the rest of it is thanks to our body.
-As long as we have nucleated cells, we will be able to synthesize our own cholesterol from products of the metabolism of other macronutrients.
-10% of our ability to do this is shouldered by our liver and intestines.
+Almost half of our cholesterol comes from our diet; the rest of it is produced by the body.
+As long as we have nucleated cells, we will be able to synthesize our own cholesterol by metabolizing other macronutrients.
+The liver and intestines perform about 10% of this metabolic action.

-It all starts with acetyl coenzyme a or acetyl-CoA, a product of the catabolism of glucose, amino acids and fatty acids.
-It undergoes a series of reactions in order for it to be ultimately converted into cholesterol.
+It all starts with acetyl coenzyme a or acetyl-CoA, a product of the catabolism of glucose, amino acids, and fatty acids.
+It undergoes a series of reactions before its ultimate conversion into cholesterol.

 First off, acetyl-CoA is converted into mevalonate.
-This involves the creation of, 3-hydroxy-3-methylglutaryl-CoA or HMG-CoA, an intermediate which has to be produced inside the mitochondria.
-Before this occurs, 2 molecules of acetyl CoA have to be condensed to form acetoacetyl-CoA.
-Another molecule of acetyl-CoA comes into the picture to condense with this product, forming HMG-CoA which is then reduced to mevalonate with the help of the rate-limiting enzyme HMG-CoA reductase.
+This involves the creation of 3-hydroxy-3-methylglutaryl-CoA or HMG-CoA, an intermediate that must be produced inside the mitochondria.
+Before this occurs, two molecules of acetyl CoA must be condensed to form acetoacetyl-CoA.
+Another acetyl-CoA molecule comes into the picture to condense with this product, forming HMG-CoA, which is then reduced to mevalonate with the help of the rate-limiting enzyme HMG-CoA reductase.

 Since cholesterol needs a steroid nucleus for its chemical structure, the cell has to convert squalene into something that would resemble one, such as lanosterol.
-This happens as squalene undergoes a series of reactions with the enzymes squalene epoxidase and oxidosqualene-lanosterol cyclase.
+This happens as squalene undergoes a series of reactions with squalene epoxidase and oxidosqualene-lanosterol cyclase enzymes.

-Cholesterol is finally created in the membranes of endoplasmic reticulum once the side chains and nucleus of lanosterol are changed by a series of reactions.
+Cholesterol is finally created in the endoplasmic reticulum membranes once the side chains and the nucleus of lanosterol are changed by a series of reactions.